Meaningful communication doesn't always just happen. It takes skill. Empathetic listening will help you thrive as a mindful communicator.

 Quiz

-When Tom told you his experience of being bullied, and you though it would be a great example in teaching your little brother about respect.
+Your friend Tom told you about his experience of being bullied.
+You though it would be a great example to help teach your little brother about respect.
 What would you do?

 Take Action